VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 ___

 + **<ins>Shining Blade</ins>:**
 *Ser Adelphel* will appear on a random cardinal.
-He will dash between cardinals, 3 three times in a Z shape followed by a last dash toward his starting position.
+He will dash between cardinals, 3 three times in a Z shape followed by a last dash towards his starting position.
 Each dash deals lethal damage and applies a <span class="debuff">Damage Down</span> debuff.
 On the dash paths, multiple *Brightspheres* will spawn.
 After 2 seconds, the *Brightsphere* will explode in AoE, dealing <span class="magic">magical damage</span> and applying a <span class="debuff">Damage Down</span> debuff. (named **Bright Flare**)

 ___